kyuupichan/aiorpcX/docs/session.rst

   .. method:: close()

-    Close the listening socket if the server is listening.
+    Close the listening socket if the server is listening, and wait for it to close.
+Return immediately if the server is not listening.

     This does nothing to protocols and transports handling existing connections.
 On return :attr:`server` is :const:`None`.

-  .. method:: wait_closed()

-    Wait until the server stops listening, or return immediately if the server is not listening.

     This method is a `coroutine`_.